Find out all about mobile banking in Germany with this guide explaining how German banks have been going digital and what is available.

 There are some limitations as not all banking services are available via apps at the moment.
 Most don’t have the capability to transfer money into foreign currency accounts, and lending options are also limited.
-You will also be reliant on good WiFi which might be a problem in more rural areas, although the overall internet coverage across Germany is very good.
+You will also be reliant on good Wi-Fi, which might be a problem in more rural areas (although the overall internet coverage across Germany is very good).

 Mobile payments in Germany

 Mobile payments are contactless payments made using a smartphone instead of cash or a credit card.
 They are carried out using Near Field Communication (NFC) or QR matrix barcode technology, enabling users to pay by simply waving their mobile device over a payment terminal or barcode.
 Google Pay is the leading service provider, as around 75% of German smartphone users have Android phones.
-Some German banks operate their own payment apps, including Deutsche Bank and Volksbanken credit unions.
+Some German banks operate their own payment apps, such as Deutsche Bank and Volksbanken credit unions.

 Mobile banking security in Germany